harveye/rivnet/README.md

 # Rivnet project

-## Code and R data repository for the Harvey and Altermatt XX article
+## Code and R data repository for the Harvey and Altermatt. in press.
+Ecology.
+Regulation of the functional structure of aquatic communities across spatial scales in a major river network.

 ### Repository structure:
 - `data`: Raw data (empty see 'Important notice below')